jvalue/ods/storage/README.md

 ## Getting Started

-* Build all containers with `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env build storage-db-liquibase storage`
+* Build all containers with `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env build storage-db-liquibase storage storage-mq`
-* Run all containers with `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up storage-db storage-db-liquibase storage-db-ui storage storage-swagger` (includes Adminer on port 8081 as UI for db, Swagger-UI as UI on port 8080 for REST API, Integration Tests)
+* Run all containers with `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up storage-db storage-db-liquibase storage-db-ui storage storage-swagger storage-mq` (includes Adminer on port 8081 as UI for db, Swagger-UI as UI on port 8080 for REST API, Integration Tests)
 Note that you need to delete existing docker images from your local docker daemon to have recent changes integrated: `docker system prune -f && docker volume prune -f`
 * For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up storage-it`.
 * To analyze the logs of the service under test we recommend using lazydocker.
 Alternatively, you can attach manually to the storage or storage-mq containers using the docker cli.